3DOM-FBK/HyRe/README.md

             std += pow((pointsInVoxel.size - mean, 2)
         std = sqrt(std / voxels)

+### PHOTO/LIDAR INTERSECTION IN EACH VOXEL
-    // find the set of voxels that contains both lidar and photo points for each fileType
+    // find the set of voxels that contain both lidar and photo points for each fileType
         find intersection getVoxels(fileType)
     print count voxels in intersection set

+### MULTICLASS IN EACH INTERSECTION VOXEL
+    // find the set of voxels that contain both C0 & C1 lidar points
+    //TODO: optimize combination without permutations
+    for each fileType
+        set c0_c1
+        for v in intersection
+            c0 = false
+            c1 = false
+            for each point
+                if p.c0 -> c0 = true
+                if p.c1 -> c1 = true
+                if c0 && c1 -> add v in c0_c1
+                break

+    // find (filteredIntersectionSet) the set of voxels that contain both lidar
+    // and photo points (intersection) and at least one class where both fileTypes
+    // meet density criteria (voxel_v density >= voxel density mean)

-print properties statistics
+print properties statistics (on all data points)

 	(for each fileType)
 		for each property